Pheme Perkins

 Pheme Perkins (born 1945 in Louisville, Kentucky) is a Professor of Theology at Boston College, where she has been teaching since 1972.
 In October 2017, she became the college's first Joseph Professor of Catholic Spirituality.

-Career

-Perkins is a nationally recognized expert on the Greco-Roman cultural setting of early Christianity, as well as the Pauline Epistles and Gnosticism.
+Perkins is studies the Greco-Roman cultural setting of early Christianity, as well as the Pauline Epistles and Gnosticism.

-Perkins was educated at Harvard University (Ph.D., 1971) and St. John's College (A.B., 1966).
-She has served as the president for the Catholic Biblical Association of America and was an associate editor of The New Oxford Annotated Bible, Third Edition.
+She was the president for the Catholic Biblical Association of America and was an associate editor of The New Oxford Annotated Bible, Third Edition.